 Argentine Ants in Knoxville TN

-Argentine ants are major household and garden pests and are common in the Knoxville area.
+Argentine ants are major household and garden pests in Knoxville.
 When searching for food, they leave pheromone trails everywhere they go, instead of just from nest to food source.
-This habit ensures they do not waste time visiting the same area twice.
-Workers from different colonies are not aggressive toward each other, allowing them to form a large supercolony, often linked by dense trails.
+This habit ensures they never visit the same area twice.
+Workers from different colonies are cooperative toward each other, allowing them to form large supercolonies.
+Argentine ant colonies can become so large that they can take over whole city blocks!
 They are ranked among the most stubborn home-infesting pests, contaminating and spreading bacteria wherever they forage.

-Argentine ant nests are typically located in moist areas near a food source.
-Setting up quarters anywhere close to food, they nest in the ground, concrete wall cracks, and at the base of trees.
-In temperate weather, Argentine ants are usually found outdoors next to sidewalks, gardens, plants, or underneath stones or boards.
+Argentine ants prefer to nest under sun-baked soil and may even clean the nest area of vegetation in order to warm their nests.
+However, they also need water.
+Drip irrigation lines provide a perfect source of water and can serve as superhighways for ants to form new colonies.
+Setting up quarters anywhere close to food, argentine ants nest in the ground, concrete wall cracks, and at the base of trees.
 When the weather gets too dry or too wet, these ants invade homes through cracks and crevices and are found near water pipes, sinks, and potted plants.
-Once inside, they will forage for food, feeding on meat, eggs, oils, fats, and sweet items like fruit.
+Once inside, they forage for food, feeding on meat, eggs, oils, fats, and sweet items like fruit.

 Need help with Argentine Ant control?